-- For ATMx2x1 designs, Test Mode Control (TMC) can be tied high if P0, P1, and P2 are dedicated for debug functionality; otherwise, TMC should be pulled low. - Power Down (PWD) should be pulled low to allow for debug and production test support. - If P0 is needed for non-debug functionality, it needs to be pulled or driven low whenever TMC is asserted.
-Otherwise, P0 can be tied low. - P32 should be pulled low to allow for debug and production test support.
-If P32 is needed for non-debug functionality, it should not be pulled or driven high whenever the CPU boots. - For ATMx2x1 applications that use external IO supply, flash, and SoC Off or Powerdown, the flash CS pin should be pulled up to minimize flash power consumption during those low power modes.
-Please contact Atmosic Support to discuss ATMx202 applications that use external IO supply and SoC Off or Powerdown.

-- All ATM2/3 digital IO except P4-P7, P14-P20, and P22-P24 have a typical drive strength of 8 mA at 3.3 V IO and 5 mA at 1.7 V IO.
+- If P0 is needed for non-debug functionality, it needs to be pulled or driven low whenever TMC is asserted.
+Otherwise, P0 can be tied low. - P32 requires a weak pull-down resistor and should not be tied to the ground.
+This allows SDK and production test tools to drive this pin as needed to put the CPU into an idle state.
+After the CPU boots, P32 can be reconfigured and used as a normal GPIO. - For ATMx2x1 applications that use external IO supply, flash, and SoC Off or Powerdown, the flash CS pin may need to be pulled up to minimize flash power consumption during those low power modes.
+Please contact Atmosic Support to discuss applications that use external IO supply and SoC Off or Powerdown. - All ATM2/ATM3 digital IO except P4-P7, P14-P20, and P22-P24 have a typical drive strength of 8 mA at 3.3 V IO and 5 mA at 1.7 V IO.
 P4-P7, P14-P20, and P22-P24 have a typical drive strength of 16 mA at 3.3 V IO and 10 mA at 1.7 V IO.
-As a result, some LED's and sensors can be powered directly by ATM2/3 digital IO. - Any ATM2/3 digital IO can be programmed to have an internal pull-up regardless of its selected functionality.
+As a result, some LEDs and sensors can be powered directly by ATM2/ATM3 digital IO. - Any ATM2/ATM3 digital IO can be programmed to have an internal pull-up regardless of its selected functionality.
 The typical resistance is 45 kΩ at 3.3 V IO and 100 kΩ at 1.7 V IO.
-Note that if the application uses SoC Off, the internal pull-up will not be maintained during that low power mode. - The default hardware state for most ATM2/3 digital IO is high-Z. The exceptions are P14-P19 which default to QSPI, P32 which defaults to GPIO input, and P0-P2 which default to SWD if TMC is high. - For ATM3 to demonstrate how much energy can be harvested under certain circumstances, a harvesting meter application can be implemented to display harvested energy in real time.
+Note that if the application uses SoC Off, the internal pull-up will not be maintained during that low power mode.

+- The default hardware state for most ATM2/ATM3 digital IO is high-Z. The exceptions are P14-P19 which defaults to QSPI, P32 which defaults to GPIO input, and P0-P2 which defaults to SWD if TMC is high. - For ATM3 to demonstrate how much energy can be harvested under certain circumstances, a harvesting meter application can be implemented to display harvested energy in real-time.
 A GPIO pin should be connected to VSTORE for this functionality.
-Please refer to ATM32x1 Harvesting Meter Application Note for more details.
+Please refer to the ATM32x1 Harvesting Meter Application Note for more details. - When the Application ADC is measuring an external analog signal, the internal impedance will vary depending on the voltage level.
+If an external resistor divider is being used, please contact Atmosic Support to discuss the impact of the internal impedance.
+If a transistor is being used to enable the Application ADC circuit, please ensure that the ATM2/ATM3 IO is pulled low when the transistor is off.

-4 Component selection
+4 Component Selection